BayAreaMetro/petrale/basemap/basemap_assembly_steps.md

 ## Add Additional Building Information
 We then bring in addiitonal building info from other sources.
 Some of this data is so good that we may just replace the assessors data.
 Other times each source has info the others lack.
 Ideally, all data from all sources is brought together and then compared for similarity, holes, etc so that the best choices can be made for building a single best integrated map of buildings and their attributes.
 (Unfortunately, this is complicated by temporal and spatial mismatches among other problems).
-### Bring in CoStar data for commercial buildings and apartments; these replace assessor values completely.
+### Bring in CoStar data for commercial buildings and apartments
+So far, these replace assessor values completely.
 This database is proprietary and of fairly high quality though some locations require manual editing to ensure a partial match.
-### Bring in Redfin residential transaction data for ownership housing.
+### Bring in Redfin residential transaction data for ownership housing
 This is a subset of recent sales.
 Can be about the same quality as assessors or a bit better.
 Have played with a mix of replacing assessors’ data (where a Redfin record exists) or replacing only missing values or assessors’ records.
+Sales values are useful to buil hedonic model
 ### Add in additional buildings (government, schools, institutional).
-These are not represented by any of the above datasets; Mike has built a list.
+These are not represented by any of the above datasets; Mike has built a custom list.

 ## Impute and Clean
+### Impute missing housing unit values
+(Currently in pre-processing module in BAUS)
+### Impute missing commercial space values
+in pre-processing module in BAUS
+### Impute housing units
+add additional units to existing residential buildings to meet adjusted zonal census totals
+### Impute commercial space
+add additional square feet using the additional buildings table to meet zonal job totals (this is more rare but matters in a few spots)